Bajaga: Bajaga i Instruktori

+Bajaga performing in the late 1980s in Niš.

 Led by Bajagić, Bajaga i Instruktori became one of the most successful and influential rock bands of the former Yugoslav and Serbian rock scene.
 Their string of albums in the mid-to-late 1980s placed them at the very top of the former Yugoslav rock scene, alongside other mega-selling bands such as Bijelo Dugme and Riblja Čorba.
 The band has released nine studio albums (including Pozitivna geografija).

 Solo works

 Bajagić released two solo albums, both featuring film soundtracks written by him: Ni na nebu ni na zemlji (for the film of the same name) and Profesionalac – Muzika iz filma (for the film The Professional).
 Bajagić recorded the latter with pop rock/folk rock band Apsolutno Romantično.
-He also composed music for TV series Otvorena Vrata.

 Album production

 Bajagić produced Bezobrazno Zeleno debut album BZ1 released in 1983.
-He also produced Heroji's only album, 88 in 1988, as well as their 7" single "Bilder" / "Instruktor skijanja" ("Bodybuilder" / "Skiing Instructor", released in 1986).
-He produced his solo album Profesionalac – Muzika iz filma, and participated in the production of Bajaga i Instruktori releases Četiri godišnja doba (Four Seasons, released in 1991) and Muzika na struju (Electric Music, released in 1993).
+He also produced Heroji's only album, 88 in 1988, He produced his solo album Profesionalac – Muzika iz filma, and participated in the production of Bajaga i Instruktori releases Četiri godišnja doba (Four Seasons, released in 1991) and Muzika na struju (Electric Music, released in 1993).